-For more information, see "Service Migration" in Using Clusters.
+For more information, see "Service Migration" in Using Clusters for Oracle WebLogic Server.

-Managed Server Independence Mode
+4.1.6 Managed Server Independence Mode

 Managed Servers maintain a local copy of the domain configuration.
 When a Managed Server starts, it contacts its Administration Server to retrieve any changes to the domain configuration that were made since the Managed Server was last shut down.
 If a Managed Server cannot connect to the Administration Server during startup, it can use its locally cached configuration information-this is the configuration that was current at the time of the Managed Server's most recent shutdown.
 A Managed Server that starts up without contacting its Administration Server to check for configuration updates is running in Managed Server Independence (MSI) mode.
 By default, MSI mode is enabled.
-For information about disabling MSI mode, see "Disable Managed Server independence" in Administration Console Online Help.
+For information about disabling MSI mode, see "Disable Managed Server independence" in Oracle WebLogic Server Administration Console Help.

-Directory and File Backups for Failure Recovery
+4.2 Directory and File Backups for Failure Recovery

-Recovery from the failure of a server instance requires access to the domain's configuration and security data.
 This section describes file backups that WebLogic Server performs automatically, and recommended backup procedures that an administrator should perform.

-Recovery from the failure of a server instance requires access to the domain's configuration and security data.
+Recovery from the failure of a server instance requires access to the domain configuration and security data.
 The WebLogic Security service stores its configuration data in the config.xml file, and also in an LDAP repository and other files.

-For more information, see "Domain Configuration Files" and in Understanding Domain Configuration.
+For more information, see "Domain Configuration Files" in Understanding Domain Configuration for Oracle WebLogic Server.

-Back Up Domain Configuration Directory
+4.2.1 Back Up Domain Configuration Directory

-By default, an Administration Server stores a domain's configuration data in the domain\name\config directory, where domain\name is the root directory of the domain.
+By default, an Administration Server stores the domain configuration data in the domain_name\config directory, where domain_name is the root directory of the domain.